Things to Do at University: The Student Bucket List

 Get your CV reviewed by the careers service

-Free, ten minutes, almost always surfaces something you hadn't noticed
+Free, ten minutes, almost always surfaces something you had not noticed

 Do a summer internship or work experience